smilevideo/lostnfound/README.md

 - <strong>Lower Limit:</strong> The smallest multiple that is greater than your target bpm
 (smallest positive difference)

-## Notes
+## Songs with BPM Changes
 For songs with variable BPM, the app uses the maximum bpm in calculations.
-Those songs are listed below:
+Those songs and their BPM ranges are listed below:
 - Fentanest: 20~160
 - KILLER BEE: 116~155
 - Negative Nature: 125~145